Milk-Yan/optimal-task-scheduling/README.md

 mvn clean install
 ```
 This will create a runnable jar called `scheduler.jar`.
-To gain persmissions to execute the jar, run the following command.
+To gain permissions to execute the jar, run the following command.
 ```
 chmod 777 scheduler.jar
 ```